mvelosos/eveenz-api/README.md

 ```

 ## Test Suite
-This project uses RSPec as main suite test framework.
+This project uses RSpec as main suite test framework.
 To run all the tests suites, go in the root folder and type:
 ```shell
 rspec
 ```